The Quantum Disciple

 "My son," Rabban Yohanan said to him, "be not grieved; we have another atonement as effective as this.
 And what is it?
 It is acts of loving-kindness, as it is said, For I desire mercy and not sacrifice."

-This is the turning point of history.
-In that moment, a human leader declared that "Good Deeds" were now equal to the "Blood Atonement" commanded by God.
+This is the turning point.
+In that moment, a human leader said that "good deeds" were now as good as the "blood atonement" God had commanded.

-While Rabbi Yohanan's intention was to save the people from despair, he did not have the authority to rewrite the contract.
+Rabbi Yohanan may have wanted to save the people from despair, but he did not have the right to rewrite what God had said.

-This shifted Judaism from being a Biblical Faith (based on what God said) to a Rabbinic Faith (based on what the Sages interpreted).
-We traded the objective requirement of the Torah for the subjective hope that our good deeds would be enough.
-But nowhere in the Torah does God say that charity can pay the debt of sin.
+That shift moved Judaism from being built on what God said in the Torah to being built on what the rabbis taught.
+The Torah clearly required blood atonement; the new teaching said good deeds could take its place.
+But nowhere in the Torah does God say that charity pays the debt of sin.
 Only life pays for life.

 Most people think the Messiah could arrive at any random moment in history.
 But if we look at the Hebrew Prophets, that is not true.
 The Messiah had a specific arrival time.